-(1) Adult Education and Literacy (AEL)--Services designed to provide adults with sufficient basic education that enables them to effectively:
+(1) Adult Education and Literacy (AEL)--Academic instruction and education services below the postsecondary level that increase an individual's ability to:

-(A) acquire the basic educational skills necessary for literate functioning;
+(A) read, write, and speak in English and perform mathematics or other activities necessary for the attainment of a secondary school diploma or its recognized equivalent ;

-(B) participate in job training and retraining programs;
+(B) participate in job training and retraining programs or transition to postsecondary education and training; and

-(C) obtain and retain employment; and
+(C) obtain and retain employment.

-(D) continue their education to at least the level of completion of secondary school and preparation for postsecondary education.

-(2) Agency--The unit of state government established under Texas Labor Code Chapter 301 that is presided over by the Commission and administered by the executive director to operate the integrated workforce development system and administer the unemployment compensation insurance program in this state as established under the Texas Unemployment Compensation Act, Texas Labor Code Annotated, Title 4, Subtitle A, as amended.
-The definition of "Agency" shall apply to all uses of the term in rules contained in this part, or unless otherwise defined, relating to the Texas Workforce Commission that are adopted after February 1, 2001.
+(2) Agency--The unit of state government established under Texas Labor Code Chapter 301 that is presided over by the Commission and administered by the executive director to operate the integrated workforce development system and administer the unemployment compensation insurance program in this state as established under the Texas Unemployment Compensation Act, Texas Labor Code, Title 4, Subtitle A, as amended.
+The definition of "Agency" shall apply to all uses of the term in rules contained in this part, unless otherwise defined, relating to the Texas Workforce Commission.

 (3) Allocation--The amount approved by the Commission for expenditures to a local workforce development area during a specified program year, according to specific state and federal requirements.

 (4) Board--A Local Workforce Development Board created pursuant to Texas Government Code §2308.253 and certified by the governor pursuant to Texas Government Code §2308.261.
-This includes such a Board when functioning as the Local Workforce Investment Board as described in the Workforce Investment Act §117 (29 U.S.C.A. §2832), including those functions required of a Youth Council, as provided for under Workforce Investment Act §117(i).
-The definition of Board shall apply to all uses of the term in the rules contained in this part, or unless otherwise defined, relating to the Texas Workforce Commission that are adopted after February 1, 2001.
+This includes such a Board when functioning as the Local Workforce Investment Board as described in the Workforce Innovation and Opportunity Act (WIOA) §107 (29 USC §3122) , including those functions required of a youth standing committee, as provided for under WIOA §107(i).
+The definition of Board shall apply to all uses of the term in the rules contained in this part, or unless otherwise defined, relating to the Texas Workforce Commission.
 Boards are subrecipients as defined in OMB Circular A-133.

-(5) Child Care--Child care services funded through the Commission, which may include services funded under the Child Care and Development Fund, WIA, and other funds available to the Commission or a Board to provide quality child care to assist families seeking to become independent from, or who are at risk of becoming dependent on, public assistance while parents are either working or participating in educational or training activities in accordance with state and federal statutes and regulations.
+(5) Child Care--Child care services funded through the Commission, which may include services funded under the Child Care and Development Fund, WIOA, and other funds available to the Commission or a Board to provide quality child care to assist families seeking to become independent from, or who are at risk of becoming dependent on, public assistance while parents are either working or participating in educational or training activities in accordance with state and federal statutes and regulations.

-(6) Choices--The employment and training activities created under §31.0126 of the Texas Human Resources Code and funded under TANF (42 U.S.C.A.
-601 et seq.) to assist persons who are receiving temporary cash assistance, transitioning off, or at risk of becoming dependent on temporary cash assistance or other public assistance in obtaining and retaining employment.
+(6) Choices--The employment and training activities created under §31.0126 of the Texas Human Resources Code and funded under Temporary Assistance for Needy Families (TANF) (42 USC 601 et.seq.) to assist individuals who are receiving temporary cash assistance, transitioning off, or at risk of becoming dependent on temporary cash assistance or other public assistance in obtaining and retaining employment.

 (7) Commission--The body of governance of the Texas Workforce Commission composed of three members appointed by the governor as established under Texas Labor Code §301.002 that includes one representative of labor, one representative of employers, and one representative of the public.
-The definition of Commission shall apply to all uses of the term in rules contained in this part, or unless otherwise defined, relating to the Texas Workforce Commission that are adopted after February 1, 2001.
+The definition of Commission shall apply to all uses of the term in rules contained in this part, unless otherwise defined, relating to the Texas Workforce Commission.

 (8) Formal Measures--Workforce development services performance measures adopted by the governor and developed and recommended through the Texas Workforce Investment Council (TWIC).

-(9) Employment Service--A program to match qualified job seekers with employers through a statewide network of one-stop career centers.
-(The Wagner-Peyser Act of 1933 (Title 29 U.S.C., Chapter 4B) as amended by the Workforce Investment Act of 1998 (PL 105-220))
+(9) Employment Service--A program to match qualified job seekers with employers through a statewide network of one-stop career centers. ( Wagner-Peyser Act of 1933 (Title 29 USC, Chapter 4B) as amended by WIOA (PL 113 - 128)).